flancast90/cosmodome/README.md

 5. navigate to [localhost:8000](https://localhost:8000) to view the game and play.
 Try joining with different tabs

 # TODO
-1. Make background grid "move" with player
+1. Make player movement faster (at 3 now, maybe to 8?)
-2. Make movement faster
+2. use player.end so that player is never in idle position (always moving in last direction pressed)
-3. use player.end to make it so players cannot be in idle positions
+3. Make array of collisionPoints and one for playerPoints containing the trails in the game, and the trails left by the player, respectively.
+This way we can render them in separate colors.